b5i/YouTubeKit/README.md

 })
 ```
 Note: you would include in the request the parameters if needed like: query, browseId or anything like this to put in the body of the request to send.

+## Troubleshooting:
+This category lists solutions to problems you might encounter with YouTubeKit.

+### Connections problems
+- ```Error Domain=NSURLErrorDomain Code=-1003 "A server with the specified hostname could not be found."```

+  This issue can be resolved by enabling the `Outgoing Connections (Client)` in the `Signing & Capabilities` category of your project's target in Xcode.